 Treatment is dependent on the location of the lens and the potential for vision.
 Typically, this includes surgically removing the lens and lowering the pressure within the eye.
 In severe cases, the removal of the entire eye may be necessary.

-Cataracts usually happens when a dog gets older.
-It causes the dog’s pupil to become cloudy and whitish and the dog’s vision will worsen over time, eventually causing blindness.
+Cataracts usually happen when a dog gets older.
+It causes the dog’s pupils to become cloudy and whitish and the dog’s vision will worsen over time, eventually causing blindness.
 Surgery is the treatment for this condition.

 Cherry eye is the prolapsed gland of the 3rd eyelid.
 It causes no pain or vision loss but it does look odd.
 It can be cured by a steroid ointment but if that doesn’t work, then surgery is recommended.